 - A. Landscaped buffer areas or landscaped wall areas intended to screen parking areas, stormwater ponds, or other site features shall be a minimum of 1520 (DM) feet in depth if they adjoin a street, and a minimum of 1015 (DM) feet in depth if they adjoin another non-residential parcel.
 Provisions for cross access easements between parcels under separate ownership shall be made when designing buffers.
 Berms may be used in addition to plants, fencing and walls to create an attractive screen. - B. The landscaped buffer shall contain at least one canopy tree, two understory trees and 30 linear feet of shrubs and ground cover for each 50 linear feet of buffer.
 Canopy trees shall be located no less than five feet (5') and no more than at least (DM) eight feet (8') from sidewalks and other walkways in order to provide shade while minimizing conflicts between tree roots and sidewalks.
 Similarly, canopy trees shall be used to shade parking areas that adjoin buffers.
-Understory trees when clustered in groupings of three or more trees. - C. In designing non-residential buffers, overhead utility lines shall be taken into account.
+Understory trees may be planted in groupings and palms may be planted in place of understory trees when clustered in groupings of three or more trees. - C. In designing non-residential buffers, overhead utility lines shall be taken into account.
 Buffers must not be placed so as to cause future conflicts between overhead utility lines and canopy trees.
 Where overhead utility lines exist, the buffer shall be designed so that the canopy trees are offset a minimum of 25 feet from the line of the overhead utility lines. - D. In the Town Center Overlay area, landscaped buffers may be modified in order to provide additional room for public plazas, wider sidewalks for seating of patrons, and on-street parking.